Erdogan orders coast guard to stop migrants crossing Aegean | DW | 07.03.2020

 The Turkish president has ordered his coast guard to prevent migrants from crossing the Aegean Sea.
 Erdogan has triggered a migrant crisis at the Greece border by falsely informing people the border was open.

-Turkish President Recep Tayyip Erdogan ordered the coast guard to prevent migrants crossing the Aegean Sea, state media reported late Friday.
+Turkish President Recep Tayyip Erdogan ordered the coast guard to prevent migrants crossing the Aegean Sea, the agency said on Friday.

-"On the orders of the president... permission will not be given for migrants to cross the Aegean sea because it is dangerous," Anadolu news agency quoted the coast guard was saying.
+"On the orders of the president... permission will not be given for migrants to cross the Aegean sea because it is dangerous," the coast guard said on Twitter on Friday.

+"The approach of not intervening against migrants wishing to leave Turkey remains in practice but this (new) approach covers sea crossings because of the dangers."

 Crossings from Turkey to Lesbos have surged in recent weeks after Turkey declared it would not stop migrants from attempting to reach the European Union.